-- With tech being increasingly incorporated into everyday office functions — and more companies prioritizing a top-down digital transformation of their business — general clerks will need to maintain strong digital proficiency in order to remain competitive in today's market.
+- With tech being increasingly incorporated into everyday office functions — and more and more companies investing in digital transformation — general clerks will need to maintain strong digital proficiency in order to remain competitive in today's market.

-For an even deeper understanding of these trends, read our 2019 guide to hiring trends in office and administration.
+For a more in-depth view, read our 2019 guide to hiring trends in office and administration.

 the retail, healthcare, finance, insurance and manufacturing industries are driving the most demand for general clerks.

-When looking for qualified candidates, you can go many different directions.
-While traditional job boards and internal referrals can be successful, there's also no guarantee that you'll find an ideal candidate quickly.
-To find someone with all of the skills you're looking for — and fast — it can be helpful to expand your efforts by partnering with a professional staffing firm.
+When looking for qualified candidates, you can take any number of different approaches.
+While traditional job boards and internal referrals can be sources of valuable candidates, there's no guarantee that you'll find the right person, right when you need them.
+That's why, to find someone with the mix of skills you're looking for, it can be helpful to expand your efforts by partnering with a professional staffing firm.

-If you want to streamline your recruitment and get a qualified general clerk in the door soon, reach out to the staffing experts at Randstad to discuss your hiring needs.
-Or, if you'd like to first browse our nationwide pool of talent to identify the top-notch candidates available in your market, head on over to our Find Employees portal now.
+If you want to streamline your recruitment efforts and get a qualified general clerk in the door soon, reach out to the staffing experts at Randstad to discuss your hiring needs.
+Or you can search our nationwide talent database — and start identifying great candidates right away.